 Bethania in Forsyth County, North Carolina — The American South (South Atlantic)

 Location.
-36° 10.924′ N, 80° 20.163′ W. Marker is in Bethania, North Carolina, in Forsyth County.
-Marker is on Bethania Rural Hall Rd.
-0.1 miles east of Main St., on the left when traveling east.
+36° 10.707′ N, 80° 20.333′ W. Marker is in Bethania, North Carolina, in Forsyth County.
+Marker can be reached from Bethania Road.
+Located at the Bethania Visitor Center.
 Touch for map.
-Marker is in this post office area: Bethania NC 27010, United States of America.
+Marker is at or near this postal address: 5393 Ham Horton Ln, Bethania NC 27010, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 507 times since then and 2 times this year.
-Photos: 1, 2, 3, 4. submitted on February 11, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Bill Pfingsten was the editor who published this page.
+This page was last revised on September 26, 2019.
+This page originally submitted on September 26, 2019, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 67 times since then.
+Photos: 1, 2. submitted on September 26, 2019, by Michael C. Wilcox of Winston-Salem, North Carolina.